 You’ve never been one to max out your credit card on pricey shopping trips and fancy dinners.
 You like to make a well-informed decision before purchasing anything, especially an investment as significant as higher education.
 Your fiscally savvy nature will definitely come in handy as you work toward your goal of becoming a doctor, because medical school is undeniably costly.

-Just because you have to make a substantial investment doesn’t mean you need to take on the full cost of tuition in debt.
+The good news is that just because you have to make a substantial investment doesn’t mean you need to take on the full cost of tuition in debt.
 Medical school scholarships range from hundreds of dollars to the full cost of your education.
-Join us as we take a closer look at how to begin your search and explore some of the options you can – and should! – take advantage of as a medical student.
+Join us as we take a closer look at how to begin your search and explore some of the great options you can – and should! – take advantage of as a medical student.

 Medical school scholarships: How to get started